 More than You Ever Wanted to Know About Me…

 Hi!
 My name is Melissa Dewey Brumback, and I am a partner at Ragsdale Liggett PLLC, a law firm in Raleigh, North Carolina.
-I chose the legal professional quite simply because I love to
+I chose the legal profession quite simply because I love to

 argue debate.
 Seriously.
 After losing one too many debates with me in my younger years, my dad told me I should become a lawyer.
 Voila!
 Here I am.